 Most actor script events can also be applied to the player.
 In addition you can use Set Player Sprite Sheet event to change the graphics used for the player character mid-game.
 Changing the sprite sheet will persist between scenes so remember to switch the sprite back if it was supposed to be temporary.

-When switching between scenes the player will always become visible at the scene start location regardless of previous visibility options. if you want the player to be hidden on a scene e.g when showing a title screen or cutscene add a Player Hide event to the scene’s start script.
+When switching between scenes the player will always become visible at the scene start location regardless of previous visibility options. if you want the player to be hidden on a scene e.g when showing a title screen or cutscene add a Player Hide event to the scene's On Init script.

 Actors are the characters and objects in your scene that you can interact with.